ayushkr012/Social-Media-Web-App/README.md

 ## Features

 - **CRUD Operations**: Users can create, read, update, and delete their posts.
-- **Post Upload**: Users can upload posts to share content with the community.
+- **Post Upload**: Users can upload posts such as text/image/video to share content with the community.
+- **Chat feature** Integrated real-time chat functionality using Socket.io, enabling seamless communication among users.
+- **Push Notifications**: Enhanced user experience with push notifications for post engagement and profile activity and have personalized feeds.
 - **Post Interaction**: Users can interact with posts by liking, commenting, and connecting with other users.
 - **Post Sharing**: Users can share posts on various platforms including WhatsApp, LinkedIn, Telegram, and Twitter.
 - **Profile Viewing**: Users can view their own and their friends' profiles to stay connected.

-- **Timely Notifications**: Users receive notifications for post likes, profile views, and comments to stay engaged.
-- **Secure Access Measures**: OTP-based login and JWT-based authentication ensure user data integrity and confidentiality.
+- **Secure Access Measures**: Implemented secure access measures such as OTP-based login and JWT authentication to ensure data confidentiality.

 ## Tech Stack